If you are wondering if you can reheat oatmeal, this post will teach you everything you need to know!

 - It will hold for a whole week in the fridge or even longer.

 - Another topping I love to use is fresh fruit and dried fruit.
-They add so much flavor in an easy way.
+They easily add so much flavor.
 Choose your favorite toppings!